"Fear and her walk on different sides of the street."

 "Yes, I am.
 I could maybe go back and ride Sam again.
 But I don't feel up to another strange horse right now.
 You've just got to understand, Dad."

+He nodded and made a left turn, heading home.
 "It's just hard for me to understand people who are afraid of horses, that's all.
 Especially my own kid."

 A Morgan For Melinda by Doris Gates